KNlGHT-ARTORIAS/KNlGHT-ARTORIAS/README.md

    <br>　　<br>
 <b> mourn or whatever u wanna call me <br>

 <b> really shy at first but I love making friends :9 !!
-I tend to get along with people very well if we share the same interests <b>
+I tend to get along with people very well and relatively quickly if we share the same interests <b>

 ——————————